11 New Things To Do On Your Next Key West Trip

 The island’s rich literary history is stoked every January with Key West Literary Seminar‘s (305-293-9291) program of panel discussions, parties and author readings.
 Celebrating its 36th annual seminar in 2018, the theme is “Writers of the Caribbean.”

 For new executive director Arlo Haskell, one of his missions is to bring more year round programming to the island.
-This is being realized with the introduction of Literary Walking Tours in February.
+This is being realized with February’s introduction of Literary Walking Tours.
 Departing from the Key West Library on Fleming Street every Friday and Saturday, the 75-minute tour ($25) led by Sarah Thomas, will explore the former homes and favorite haunts of famous writers including Tennessee Williams, Shel Silverstein, Elizabeth Bishop and Robert Frost, as well as highlight tales of the island’s lesser-known literary talent.

 6. Take Center Stage